ahoirg/ReproducibilityEngineering-JSONSchemaDiscovery/README.md

     - Run the command `docker ps` to list all running containers.
     - Look for the container running the JSON Schema Extraction Tool.
 You will see an output similar to:
        ```
       CONTAINER ID   IMAGE                         COMMAND                  CREATED              STATUS              PORTS                           NAMES
-      54b5e0d86a73   json-schema-extraction-tool   "./start.sh ."
-53 minutes ago   Up 53 minutes   0.0.0.0:4200->4200/tcp, 0.0.0.0:27017->27017/tcp   affectionate_payne
+      f76cc43b32c3   json-schema-extraction-tool   "./scripts/start.sh ."
+About a minute ago   Up About a minute   3000/tcp, 4200/tcp, 27017/tcp   amazing_elion
        ```
-     - Use the command replacing {container_Id} with your actual container ID (e.g., 54b5e0d86a73):
+     - Use the command replacing {container_Id} with your actual container ID (e.g., f76cc43b32c3):
        ```
        docker exec -it {container_Id} /bin/bash
        ```
-     - After executing this command, you should be inside the container's shell, indicated by a prompt like root@54b5e0d86a73:/usr/src#.
+     - After executing this command, you should be inside the container's shell, indicated by a prompt like root@f76cc43b32c3:/usr/src# .

       This allows you to interact with the Docker container directly through the command line.
 9. **Start All Process**: